Wabi Sabi: 8 Japanese Secrets for Living Perfectly Imperfect Life

 Your perfectly imperfect life starts with a clean space.
 While your mind is at its best in a healthy, cleansed body, so is your body that thrives in a decluttered environment.
 Too many unnecessary things clutter both your body and mind.
 You hold on to the things that you don’t even need.
 Piles and piles of clothes that don’t even fit in your closet frustrate you.
 Often, you don’t even know what you have, but keep buying more and more stuff.

 Many westerners also catch up on this concept of wabi sabi and declutter their perfectly imperfect lives and homes.
 Use what you need while giving away something that doesn’t serve its purpose.
-Make room for you to breath.
+Make room for you to breathe.
 Instead of buying a new thing, substitute it for something you already have.

 So, for example, don’t throw away empty honey jars.
 Store nuts and dry fruits in them.
-Instead of buying a new lamp because a lampshade in you old one is broken, see if you recognize wabi sabi here.
+Instead of buying a new lamp because a lampshade in your old one is broken, see if you recognize wabi sabi here.
 Maybe you can even embark on a new DIY project and give a new perfectly imperfect life to your old lamp.

 2. Stick to Earthy Shades

 The warm earthy shades are said to keep you calm while unnatural, saturated colors can overstimulate your mind.
-According to the wabi-sabi wisdom, you can’t reach a perfectly imperfect balance in your life when your house, a place where you spend a least a few hours a day, feels cold and unwelcoming.
+According to the wabi-sabi wisdom, you can’t reach a perfectly imperfect balance in your life when your house, a place where you spend at least a few hours a day, feels cold and unwelcoming.

 3. Replace Plastic with Natural Materials